Moussa Djenepo

-Moussa Djenepo (born 15 June 1998) is a Malian professional footballer who plays as a winger or an attacking midfielder for Premier League club Southampton and the Mali national team.
+Moussa Djenepo (born 15 June 1998) is a Malian professional footballer who plays as a winger or left-back for Iranian club Esteghlal and the Mali national team.

 Club career

 Early career

 Djenepo began his career at Yeelen Olympique in Mali.

 Standard Liège

 On 31 January 2017, Djenepo joined Standard Liège on loan, with an option to buy.
 The club activated his buyout clause on 30 May 2017, hence making the transfer move permanent.
 He made his professional debut with Standard Liège in a 4–0 loss in the Belgian First Division A to Club Brugge on 27 August 2017.
 Djenepo netted his first goal on 11 March 2018, in a 3–2 away victory against Oostende at Versluys Arena.

-On 17 March 2018, Djenepo played when he came on as a substitute for Mehdi Carcela, as Standard Liège beat Genk 1–0 after extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
+On 17 March 2018, Djenepo played when he came on as a substitute for Mehdi Carcela, as Standard Liège beat Genk 1–0 after extra time to win the 2018 Belgian Cup final and qualify for the UEFA Europa League.